Gab0/e-vchess/README.md

  The engine code is filled with strange stuff such as 'Host', 'Device' macro keywords, and strange functions.
 They are related to alternative evaluation method I tried to implement with
 NVIDIA CUDA.<br>
  Turned out that CUDA can't handle traditional chess engine processing with those small cores.
-Waiting for CUDA 8 or going for neural networks someday.
+Waiting for CUDA 8 and going for neural networks someday.